What Illinois businesses need to know about Amendment 1

 When voters decide the fate of Amendment 1 on Nov.
 8, every business in the state will face major implications.

-Illinoisans already pay for costs for AFSCME, the state’s largest public union — and that’s only one of the many union demands contributing to Illinois’ sky-high taxes.
+Illinoisans already pay for 78% of healthcare costs for AFSCME, the state’s largest public union — and that’s only one of the many union demands contributing to Illinois’ sky-high taxes.
 If Amendment 1 passes, it would stifle any reform to right size AFSCME healthcare costs.

 There’s also a direct correlation between what states owe public unions and debt, both of which are rampant in Illinois.